On this page:

 Research

-• Water Conservation: Closed-Loop Coolant Recirculation for Distillation Setups – Direct water lines from the spigot to the distillation apparatus should be avoided, and closed-loop systems should be implemented to conserve water.
+- Water Conservation: Closed-Loop Coolant Recirculation for Distillation Setups – Direct water lines from the spigot to the distillation apparatus should be avoided, and closed-loop systems should be implemented to conserve water.
+See Open-Circuit Water Usage.

 PPE (Personal Protective Equipment)